 More than 50 women have come forward, most of them within the past year, to accuse Bill Cosby of drugging and/or sexual misconduct, but the legendary actor and comedian had never been charged with a crime.

 On Wednesday morning, Cosby was charged with drugging and sexually assaulting Andrea Constand in 2004, when she was the director of operations for the women's basketball team at Temple University, Cosby's alma mater.
-He faces up to ten years in jail and a $25,000 fine if convicted.
+He faces up to ten years in prison and a $25,000 fine if convicted.

 The charge comes just a few weeks before the statute of limitations would have expired.
 When Constand first went to the police in 2005 with her accusations, Bruce Castor, the district attorney in Montgomery County (PA) at the time, decided not to press charges, explaining that the accuser and the TV star could be portrayed in "a less than flattering light."